Compassionate, Clear Guidance for Families Navigating Complex Needs

 Planning for a loved one with special needs requires a thoughtful, lifelong approach.
 From preserving eligibility for essential benefits like SSI and Medicaid, to properly funding and maintaining special needs trusts, every decision carries long-term implications.

-As your family navigates transitions such as guardianship, adulthood, or changes in care, a customized wealth plan from a fiduciary special needs advisor can provide clarity, continuity, and peace of mind.
+As your family navigates transitions such as guardianship, adulthood, or changes in care, a customized wealth plan from a fiduciary special needs advisor can provide clarity, continuity, and reassurance.
 We’re here to help you build a future that protects your loved one’s dignity, independence, and security.

 How Mercer Advisors Supports Families with Dependents with Special Needs